-The end result is roots that are stifled, leading to poor growth and a patchy lawn.
+Soil compaction in lawns is not a matter of if but when.
+The most common indicators are slow growth and a patchy lawn, resulting from a stifled root system.
 This is an issue that won’t resolve on its own, no matter how much you water your lawn in the hopes of encouraging new growth.
-You need to aerate the soil to make room for root growth and increase the uptake of water and nutrients.
+You need to aerate the soil to make room for root growth, water, and nutrients.

-Lawn aeration service is available on request, as a one-time service or regularly scheduled annual maintenance.
-Our trained technicians respond quickly to service requests and we offer easy billing and payment for your convenience.
-When your lawn is looking sickly or sparse, Chorbie delivers the thick, lush sea of grass that will transform your property from dull to dazzling.
+For clients on a recurring service with us (like mowing), Chorbie offers this up-to-date aeration service as a one-time service or on regularly scheduled annual maintenance.
+Our technicians abide by all State regulations, and our Customer Service team is quick to respond to all calls and emails.
+So, if your lawn is looking sickly or sparse, trust Chorbie to encourage a thick, lush sea of grass that will transform your property from dull to dazzling.